21Bruce/Shark_Reel/README.md

 Plans for the future:

-1. Add a logging system(BACK-END)
-2. Add a live database
+1. Add a live database
-3. Add a livemap of tagged sharks
+2. Add a livemap of tagged sharks